1. Media Artifact

 Describe your research process — indicate who you talked to (including but not limited to consultants), what you read, what your thinking was, how it changed over time, and how your consultants changed your thinking.
 This description of your research process definitely could include “dead ends,” or ideas you had that didn’t ultimately bear fruit.
 In short, we want to know what you did and how it led to your legislation, and we also want you to give us a window into your thought process.

 Originally I started this process under the idea to somehow create more meals for free during the school year and summer for children in Michigan.
 After speaking with Professor Kupperman, I took a step back to look at more of the underlying issues surrounding child hunger in the summer.
 From this I explored the possibility that this could be caused by a number of different things including parents not paying child support, to not enough resources, to food being too expensive in given areas.
 Talking with Freddie at Food Gatherers, I could see this as an issue in the Ann Arbor area and beyond so I looked to talk to someone in the school districts regarding this issue.
 Upon getting in touch with Victoria Davis, I learned about the great program they have set up over the summer keeping 4 schools open to help serve families, and she directed me to Tiffany Houston as Ypsilanti has a much larger program in place.
 Tiffany's program keeps 32 schools open and includes a delivery driver for families who don't have access to reaching the schools.
 Both work with Food Gatherers over the summer to help with this issue.
 Tiffany also mentioned that although her program is large, others such as Saline and Milan do not have these programs at all.
 After reviewing all the notes I gathered, I found that the main problem could be there aren't enough opportunities like Ypsilanti has provided in many rural areas.
+Reviewing information on the Summer Feeding Service Program, where many schools are already sponsors under this USDA and federally funded agency, that reaches a large population of children who need food, adding a delivery driver to the school districts during the summer would help reach a wider population of the students who need access to food; especially in rural areas.
+The Summer Feeding Service Program already offers a great resource for food, and this will make it more useful for the low income families who don't have immediate access to a bus or car to reach the sites where food is distributed.

 Author contributions: Cameron Beginin.